Sounds of Nature Project

 This Project is supported by the Heritage Lottery Fund and Scottish Natural Heritage

 The Field Club’s Sounds of Nature Project was inspired by a chance encounter in May 2019 between two Assynt Field Club (AFC) members and Clive Davis who was holidaying in Assynt.
 Clive, who is a member of the Wildlife Sound Recording Society, was making sound recordings of various birds, etc. in the area.

 Clive was asked for, and kindly sent, several recordings to Assynt Field Club of Swallows, Twite and Dunlin from Culkein Stoer and underwater sounds from Bay of Culkein.
 These recordings are now available on our website at the links below.

 The mental health benefits of listening to bird song and other sounds of nature have been well reported.
-Our website is very visual, both with regards to images and words, our aim therefore was to make the site, and hence Assynt’s wildlife, more accessible and meaningful for those with visual impairment.
+Our website is by necessity very visual, both with regards to images and words.
+The main aim of our project therefore is to make the site, and hence Assynt’s wildlife, more accessible and meaningful for those with a visual impairment.

 Following much discussion, the Field Club decided to look for funding to purchase sound recording equipment and training in its use.
 Our aim was to expand on this exciting way of presenting the wildlife of Assynt to a wider audience.

 The Coigach and Assynt Living Landscape Community Grant Scheme was due to enter its final year of funding small local projects in 2020; we submitted a bid on 26 February and on 14 April we were informed that our bid had been successful.

 The main items purchased were a ‘Sound Devices MixPre-3 II Audio Recorder’ and a ‘Telinga PRO-X Parabolic Microphone System’.
 Clive will deliver training in the use of the equipment.